pcarson/maven-pom-xref-util/README.md

 OR
 * A nominated local directory containing maven based projects and
   - get the relevant pom.xml for repo/branch
+    - OR using the -o run time parameter, define an alternative pom file name if it exists, e.g.  -o=effective-pom.xml
+    - P.S. ... see scripts/generate-effective-pom.sh for an example
   - cross-reference all library dependencies ...
   - produce in the 'results' sub-directory (which you may have to create)
     - an html xref of all selected repos to show which version of which library is used in which project